yuanzhongqiao/Seeker-DeepSeek-R1/README.md

 # Seeker: DeepSeek-R1 Integration for VS Code

 Seeker enables seamless interaction with DeepSeek-R1 reasoning models directly within Visual Studio Code, leveraging the power of Ollama's local runtime.
 Designed for privacy, performance, and usability, Seeker offers a modern AI-assisted coding experience with no internet connection required.
 Whether you’re working on resource-constrained hardware or high-end systems, Seeker supports a range of DeepSeek-R1 models to fit your needs.
+[Published here.](https://marketplace.visualstudio.com/items?itemName=SatwikSingh.seeker)

 ---